Sainz wins Singapore thriller as Red Bull run is broken

 It left an enthralling battle at the front, with Sainz less than a second clear of Russell, who was hotly pursued by Norris, Hamilton, and Leclerc, with daylight to Esteban Ocon in sixth.

-The interruption Red Bull had wanted came too late, Ocon rolling to a halt at Turn 2 on Lap 43 top draw the Virtual Safety Car.
+The interruption Red Bull had wanted came too late, Ocon rolling to a halt at Turn 2 on Lap 43 to draw the Virtual Safety Car.

 Second-placed Russell rolled the dice, pitting for a new set of medium tyres.